zhongpc/zhongpc.github.io/opening.md

 <strong>Contact</strong>: <a href="mailto:am3grouphiring@gmail.com">am3grouphiring@gmail.com</a>
 <br>
-<span style="color: brown">Please do NOT send application to the [nus.edu.sg] email address.
-It is hard for me to track your application materials.
+<span style="color: brown">Please do NOT send applications to the [nus.edu.sg] email address.
+That makes it difficult for me to track your application materials.
 Thank you!</span>
 <br>

 ---
 <strong>PhD Students</strong>:

 Interested in pursuing a PhD in science?
-We recommend that you watch the <a href="https://www.youtube.com/watch?v=gUa5CQ0yE6c&t=794s">Seminar Talk</a> before application.
+We recommend that you watch the <a href="https://www.youtube.com/watch?v=gUa5CQ0yE6c&t=794s">Seminar Talk</a> before applying.
 The presentation from Prof. Silvija Gradecak is particularly inspiring.
-If you have a strong desire to pursue this path, please check the <a href="https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/how-to-apply/">timeline</a> and submit your application in the GDA3 system.
+If you have a strong desire to pursue this path, please check the <a href="https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/how-to-apply/">timeline</a> and submit your application through the GDA3 system.

 <!-- <span style="text-decoration: underline">We are actively looking for PhD students</span>.  -->
 <strong>We are actively looking for PhD students.
-Openings are available for both Fall and Spring intake.</strong>
+Openings are available for both Fall and Spring intakes.</strong>
-* B.S. or M.S. in physics/chemistry/applied math/materials science or related fields
+* BS or MS in physics, chemistry, applied mathematics, materials science, or a related field
 * TOEFL (new) ≥ 5.0 or IELTS ≥ 6.5.
 GPA ≥ 80%.
 GRE is optional but preferred.
-* Please email your CV + a very short statement of research interests to <a href="mailto:am3grouphiring@gmail.com">am3grouphiring@gmail.com</a>.
+* Please email your CV and a very short statement of research interests to <a href="mailto:am3grouphiring@gmail.com">am3grouphiring@gmail.com</a>.
-* PhD positions are well-funded in our group.
+* PhD positions in our group are well funded.
 We do not accept self-financed students (including CSC scholarships).
-* Research Assistants (RA) are provided as financial support for PhD programs.
+* Research assistantships (RAs) provide financial support for PhD students.
 We do not offer standalone RA or predoc intern positions.
-* We always encourage excellent candidates to apply for <a href="https://nusgs.nus.edu.sg/scholarships/">PhD Fellowships</a>:
+* We encourage excellent candidates to apply for <a href="https://nusgs.nus.edu.sg/scholarships/">PhD fellowships</a>:
     * ASEAN Scholarship <span style="color: lightgray">[please indicate; for students from ASEAN countries only]</span>
     * Commonwealth Scholarship <span style="color: lightgray">[please indicate; for students from Commonwealth countries only]</span>
     * A*STAR Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * AI Singapore Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * President's Graduate Fellowship (<strong>PGF</strong>)  <span style="color: lightgray">[by nomination]</span>
-* <strong>PGF</strong> can be submitted at any intake.
-Successful applicants usually have received PhD offers from US-Top20 institutions (or equivalent).
-If you are a competing offer holder and want to pursue a different journey at NUS, feel free to get in touch.
+* <strong>PGF</strong> nominations can be submitted for any intake.
+Successful applicants often have PhD offers from top-20 U.S. institutions (or equivalent programs).
+If you hold a competing offer and want to pursue a different path at NUS, feel free to get in touch.
 * Our research is highly interdisciplinary.
 If you have a strong academic record, please consider the <a href="https://isep.nus.edu.sg/">ISEP</a> PhD program at NUS.
-(You can apply both ISEP and MSE PhD programs).
-Please send me your CV and a research proposal abstract (< 200 words) and highlight how you would combine science and engineering, or theory and experiments.
+(You can apply to both the ISEP and MSE PhD programs).
+Please send me your CV and a research proposal abstract (under 200 words), highlighting how you would combine science and engineering, or theory and experiment.

 <strong>Who we are and what we offer</strong>:
 * We are a TechTeam-style group.
-We help each other to solve challenging scientific problems.
+We help each other solve challenging scientific problems.
-* We maintain a flat structure where team members are equally valued players in talent recruitment and research projects.
+* We maintain a flat structure where team members are equally valued contributors to recruiting and research projects.
-* We encourage graduate students to thrive in interdisciplinary research environments, find their interests, and develop their careers.
+* We encourage graduate students to thrive in interdisciplinary research environments, identify their interests, and develop their careers.
 * We focus on both method development and applications.
 We maintain close collaborations with experimental researchers.

 ---

 <strong>Postdoctoral Fellows</strong>:
-* If you have a strong interest in working with us, you are welcome to get in touch with a CV + research interest (Vibe Hiring).
+* If you are strongly interested in working with us, please send a CV and a brief statement of research interests (Vibe Hiring).
-* I apologize that I may not be able to respond to every email.
-If we do not have any openings, I will keep your materials on file and reach out if specific openings arise at a future date.
+* Please note that I may not be able to respond to every email.
+If we do not have any openings, I will keep your materials on file and reach out if specific openings arise in the future.
-* Regardless of the above specific openings, we always encourage excellent candidates to apply for Postdoctoral Fellowships:
+* Regardless of current openings, we encourage excellent candidates to apply for postdoctoral fellowships:
-    * As an <strong>independent research fellow</strong>, you will enjoy the research freedom while collaborating with the group.
+    * As an <strong>independent research fellow</strong>, you will have research freedom while collaborating with the group.
-    * We particularly recommend the application for [Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship](https://www.nus.edu.sg/research/odprt-home/fellowships/eric-and-wendy-schmidt-ai-in-science-postdoctoral-fellowship).
-Please (1) read the eligibility and requirements; (2) get in touch if you have the preferred qualifications & strong interests working on AI4Science.
+    * We particularly recommend applying for the [Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship](https://www.nus.edu.sg/research/odprt-home/fellowships/eric-and-wendy-schmidt-ai-in-science-postdoctoral-fellowship).
+Please (1) read the eligibility and requirements; (2) get in touch if you have the preferred qualifications and a strong interest in AI for Science.
-    * Other fellowships are potentially available to apply (e.g., Singapore NRF Postdoctoral Fellowship, [LKY Fellowship](https://www.nus.edu.sg/research/odprt-home/fellowships/lee-kuan-yew-postdoctoral-fellowship) and [Presidential Fellowship](https://www.nus.edu.sg/careers/wp-content/uploads/2024/04/NUS-Presidential-Fellowship8.pdf)).
+    * Other fellowships may also be available (e.g., Singapore NRF Postdoctoral Fellowship, [LKY Fellowship](https://www.nus.edu.sg/research/odprt-home/fellowships/lee-kuan-yew-postdoctoral-fellowship), and [Presidential Fellowship](https://www.nus.edu.sg/careers/wp-content/uploads/2024/04/NUS-Presidential-Fellowship8.pdf)).

 <!-- * Please email (1) your CV; (2) a cover letter including your research interests; (3) the contact information of two or three references -->
 <!-- * <span style="text-decoration: underline">We have one postdoc opening for computational chemistry (starting in 2026):</span>